pierrediedhiou/cybersecurity-journey/glossary.md

 - **Allowlist** — A security approach that explicitly permits only approved items (file types, IP addresses, inputs) and blocks everything else.
 More secure than a blocklist
+- **Allowlist** — A security approach that explicitly permits only approved items and blocks everything else.
+More secure than a blocklist
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker